⟵ hearthere ⟶

 • Field title — overrides the field title.
 To disable the title, enter *NONE*.

 The technical field __save is responsible for the save button in the form.
-In the Code format field, the formatting code determining the button color by default is set — it can be overridden by specifying an arbitrary color.
+In the Code format field, the formatting code determining the button color by default is set — it can be overridden by setting an arbitrary color.

-Passing Parameters to the Quick Form
+Passing Parameters to Quick Form

-Using the linkToQuickForm function, you can generate an encrypted link containing the values of the specified fields.
+Using the function linkToQuickForm, you can form an encrypted link containing the values of the fields specified in it.

 If you use the fixed parameters, these fields will be locked for the form user.